VBenny42/vbenny42.github.io/_posts/2024-12-14-advent-of-code-day14.md

 ### My Solution

-Given that we don't know how many seconds it will take for the robots to form a Christmas tree shape, I ran the simulation for `10000` seconds and checked the room at every second.
+Given that we don't know how many seconds it will take for the robots to form a Christmas tree shape I needed to pick an upper bound to iterate until.
+I submitted `10000` as the answer first on the website, where it was too high, so I know my answer appears before `10000` seconds.

-I checked the room by creating a bitmap of the room so that I could easily glance over the room and see if it formed a Christmas tree shape.
+I checked the room after every second by saving the room as a bitmap, that I could quickly look over to find the Christmas tree.
+I wrote a helper function to save the room as a bitmap:

 ```python
 def print_bitmap(room, rows, cols, filename):